- Mac Java Download

 Prepare your Environment

 First you will need to be signed up as part of the Mac Develoer program at [developer.apple.com].
-For this tutorial I will presume your name is Alice Duke, that your Team ID is JJJJJJJJJJ and that the app you are shipping is titled AwesomeJavaApp.
-You will of course need to change these to real values.
+For this tutorial I will presume your name is Alice Duke

 Download your signing keys if you haven't done so already (here's how).
-You will need both the Mac App Distribution and Mac Installer Distribution, and they should automatically be placed in your keychain under the names 3rd Party Mac Developer Application: Alice Duke (JJJJJJJJJJ) and 3rd Party Mac Developer Installer: Alice Duke (JJJJJJJJJJ).
+You will need both the Mac App Distribution and Mac Installer Distribution, and they should automatically be placed in your keychain under the names 3rd Party Mac Developer Application: Alice Duke (JJJJJJJJJJ)

 You will also need an entitlements file.
 Read all about them at the Mac Developer Library.
 You will have to turn on the app-sandbox entitlement as well as any of the other entitlements you will be using.
 Be sure to keep track of what entitlements you grand and why they are needed.
 Apple will be asking you to justify every one of them.

-Next, create your Mac .app bundle the normal way you are doing with the javafxpackager, Ant, Maven, or Gradle build.
+bundle the normal way you are doing with the javafxpackager, Ant, Maven, or Gradle build.
 Make sure this app works as it is what we will be bundling up.

 Next, you will need to copy the info.plist from the existing JDK or JRE into the embedded JRE in your app.
-It should be either at /Library/Java/JavaVirtualMachines/jdk1.8.0.jdk/Contents/Info.plist or /Library/Internet Plug-Ins/JavaAppletPlugin.plugin/Contents/Info.plist, but it is likely to be the first one.
-Copy this file to AwesomeJavaApp.app/Contents/PlugIns/jdk1.8.0.jdk/Contents/Info.plist.
+It should be either at /Library/Java/JavaVirtualMachines/jdk1.8.0.jdk/Contents/Info.plist

 Now we need to strip a library.
 The Mac App Store doesn't accept apps that even mention the deprecated Quicktime API, so we will need to remove the media capabilities tom JavaFX.
 If your app uses the JavaFX media apis you are out of luck for the time being.
 There is a bug to fix this in a future release.

 Free recuva download for mac.
 The good news is that the Java 8 license lets us fix the problem, at least when it comes to JavaFX.
-Remove the file libjfxmedia.dylib.
+Remove the file libjfxmedia.dylib

 Signing the app (in may different places) is next.
 Apple loves their cryptographic hashes.

 First, you may need to make the JDK in the app bundle writeable.
-The codesign program won't sign read-only binaries. chmod -R +w AwesomeJavaApp.app/Contents/PlugIns/jdk1.8.0.jdk should do the trick.
+The codesign

 You need to sign all jars, dylibs, and executable files in the bundle (with one exception).
 Enumerating them is left as an exercise to the reader.
 Any decent build tool can do it for you.
 You will need to sign it with both the identity you have and the entitlements you want

 There is one caveat.
 Don't sign the main excitable of the app bundle.
-It is in Contents/MacOS and has the name of your application, for example it would be AwesomeJavaApp.app/Contents/MacOS/AwesomeJavaApp.
-We will get that signed another way.
+It is in Contents/MacOS

 Another quirk is that you can give different entitlements to each file.
-In the javafxpackger we sign with an entitlements file that contains only the app-sandbox andinherit entitlements, so they inherit all the entitlements from the main application.
+In the javafxpackger we sign with an entitlements file that contains only the app-sandbox

 Next, you will want to sign the Java directory itself.
 Actually you need to sign all plugins and frameworks in your app, but the overwhelming majority of java apps will only have one plugin: Java.